mbari-org/sdcat/README.md

 A GPU is recommended for clustering and detection.
 If you don't have a GPU, you can still run the code, but it will be slower.
 If running on a CPU, multiple cores are recommended and will speed up processing.
-For large datasets, the RapidsAI cuDF library is recommended for faster processing.
+For large datasets, the RapidsAI cuDF library is recommended for faster processing, although it does not currently support custom metrics such as cosine similarity, so the clustering performance will not be as good as with the CPU.
 See: https://rapids.ai/start.html#get-rapids for installation instructions.

 # Commands